Infinidat/infinisdk/doc/mappings.rst

 		>>> host.unmap_volume(volume)

-Which can also receive a specific lun to unmap:
+Which can also receive a specific LUN to unmap:

 .. code-block:: python